chapdel/nexopos/readme/php/CrudAPI.md

 ### Creating Tables with <ns-crud/>

 The CRUD table is a UI feature that helps to display data in a table that can be sorted, filtered and used (edit, delete, bulk-actions, export, import).
-Behind the scene, NexoPOS will loads the configuration as it's defined on the CRUD component class.
+Behind the scene, Labsdel will loads the configuration as it's defined on the CRUD component class.
 You can also jump into that to make some changes.
 For example, that class can be used :
 - to hide, show columns (see the method `getColumns`).
 - to define bulk actions